labchain5222/labchain/README.md

 ## Overview

-LabChain is a Proof-of-Stake Ethereum network.
+LAB Chain is a Proof-of-Stake Ethereum network.
 There are three types of nodes you can run:

 | Node Type | What It Does | When to Use |
 |-----------|--------------|-------------|